 I am passionate about all things birth and parenting.
 I truly believe it is possible for women to have a better birth experience and that they should be given proper support and informed choice in their pregnancy and birth.

-I am a fomer Branding Product Development Lead for a blue chip company and I found Hypnobirthing after the birth of my first child.
+I am a fomer Product Development Manager for a blue chip company and I found Hypnobirthing after the birth of my first child.
 I recieved a post dates induction at the end of my otherwise healthy pregnancy which resulted in a highly drugged and medicalised birth.
-I ws left feeling particularly traumatised and reached out to a hypnobirthing teacher for support.
+I was left feeling particularly traumatised and reached out to a hypnobirthing teacher for support.
 When I fell pregnant with my second child I vowed to be fully informed and well prepared for my birth so I completed the course practice and this time approached the birth with confidence and calm.
-Unfortunately I developed a rare condition of the placenta which resulted in a C section at 35 weeks to save my sons life.
+Unfortunately I developed a rare condition of the placenta which resulted in a C section at 35 weeks.
 However my Hypnobirthing practice was invaluable, it helped me approach my surgery without fear, know how to make the best of my situation and bond with my son after birth.
 I bounced back quickly and harboured none of the ill feelings I had towards my first birth expereince.
 I was exactly the way it neede to be and I call it my 'beautiful c section'.

 My name is Kate, and I am a practising midwife working in Gloucester Hospital where I had all three of my children.
 I originally trained as an antenatal educator and then went on to complete the KG Hypnobirthing training which is a hypnobirthing course accredited by The Royal College of Midwives.